rage/java-programming/data/week2/2-conditional-statements.md

 ```

 ## Else
 If the expression inside the parentheses of the conditional statement evaluates to false, then the execution of the code moves to the statement following the closing curly bracket of the current conditional statement.
 This is not always desired, and usually we want to create an alternative option for when the conditional expression evaluates to false.
 This can be done with the help of the `else` command, which is used together with the `if` command.
-If an `else` branch has been specified for a conditional statement, the block defined by the else branch is run in the case that the condition of the conditional statement is false.
-The `else`-command is placed on the same line as the closing bracket of the block defined by the `if`-command.
-In the following example, the argument for the if-statement is false, so that the program will return the code block under the `else` command.
-The output will be: "Your number is five or less."

 ```java
 int number = 4;